mcm223/dwa15-spring2018/servers-and-git/local-server-troubleshooting.md

 + Open your Apache or MySQL log files and look at the recent errors.
 + Google search for key phrases in these errors to see solutions provided by other users with the same issue.
-+ Look in the course Issues to see if another student has had the same problem.
++ Look in the Issues forum to see if another student has had the same problem.
-+ If no one has posted the same problem, create a new post in Issues.
++ If no one has posted the same problem, create a new post.